roshankanel/project3/README.md

-# Metavolt Project - GitLab Repository Readme
+# Metavault Project - GitLab Repository Readme

-Welcome to the Metavolt project's GitLab repository!
+Welcome to the Metavault project's GitLab repository!
 This repository contains code and resources related to the exciting world of NFTs, Solidity, Remix, and SolcX.
-Below, you'll find a brief overview of each of these components and how they contribute to the Metavolt project.
+Below, you'll find a brief overview of each of these components and how they contribute to the Metavault project.

-## About the Metavolt Project
+## About the Metavault Project

-The **Metavolt** project is a blockchain-based endeavor that focuses on creating and managing Non-Fungible Tokens (NFTs) using the Ethereum blockchain.
+The **Metavault** project is a blockchain-based endeavor that focuses on creating and managing Non-Fungible Tokens (NFTs) using the Ethereum blockchain.
 NFTs are unique digital assets that have gained significant attention for their ability to represent ownership of digital and physical items, digital art, collectibles, virtual real estate, and more.

 ## NFTs (Non-Fungible Tokens)